-Consideration will be given by children’s service regarding the threshold being met for Strategy meeting (see Strategy Meeting / Discussion, Safeguarding Children Procedures).
+On receipt of the referral, consideration will be given by children’s services regarding the threshold being met for Strategy meeting (see Strategy Meeting / Discussion, Safeguarding Children Procedures).

 If the young person is over 16, a referral to MARAC by CFSC worker should be made.

 Consideration should be given re referral to Impact Family Services to offer intervention to the parent.